rookielzy/Learn-ReactJS/README.md

 `this.props` is immutable

+## Propagating the event
+We know that parents communicate data to children through `props`.
+Because `props` are immutable,children need some way to communicate events to parents.
+The parents could then make whateverdata changes might be necessary.

+We can pass down functions as `props` too.

 ## Binding custom component methods
 Any time we define our own custom component methods, we have to manually bind `this` to the component ourselves.